 Step one – Know that you are not alone.
 I receive several calls per week from people that are concerned about how their dog is behaving towards them, other people, other dogs, other animals, or maybe some combination of things.
 Aggression, reactivity, fear, and anxiety are all on a continuum of behaviors and the primary reason I see dogs for behavior consultations.
 Fear is almost always a direct cause or a major factor in aggression and reactivity.
 Previously in this column, I have discussed the 2015 American Animal Hospital Association (AAHA) Canine and Feline Behavior Management Guidelines which reported that “Behavioral problems affect more dogs and cats than any other medical condition and are one of the most common causes of euthanasia, relinquishment, or abandonment of pets.”
 You are not alone.

-Step four– Stop the use of force, fear, and pain.
+Step five– Stop the use of force, fear, and pain.
 Immediately stop the use of any and all aversives for the management and training of your dog.
 Common aversives include but are not limited to; prong, pinch, choke, or shock collars, alpha rolls, squirt bottles, and the entire dominance/alpha construct.
-Aversives impair our dog’s ability to learn, damage the human-dog bond and trust, and often result in an emotional outburst resulting in the very behavior problems you wish to resolve.
-The AAHA guidelines categorically oppose the use of aversive techniques.
-The American Veterinary Society of Animal Behavior (AVSAB) and the Pet Professional Guild (PPG) also oppose the use of aversives in training and behavior modification. < FMI – Dog Training – Reward Based Training versus Aversives – http://bit.ly/RewardVSAversive >
+Aversives impair our dog’s ability to learn, damage the human-dog bond and trust, and often result in an emotional outburst resulting in the same behavior problems you wish to resolve.
+For these reasons, the AAHA guidelines, The American Veterinary Society of Animal Behavior (AVSAB), and the Pet Professional Guild (PPG) categorically oppose the use of aversive techniques for the training and husbandry of a dog. < FMI – Dog Training – Reward Based Training versus Aversives – http://bit.ly/RewardVSAversive >

 A Veterinary Behaviorist is a veterinarian who has completed additional education and a residency specializing in animal behavior.
 These specialists have a comprehensive understanding of your animal.
 They are uniquely qualified to diagnose and treat all aspects of your pets, physical and mental health.
 Dr. Christine Calder is the only Veterinary Behaviorist practicing in Maine.
 I have included her contact information below as well as a link to an interview with her on my radio show/podcast, The Woof Meow Show.